-Today's question relates to a common discussion online that rarely ventures into a real answer.
+Today's question about having your studio monitors on their side relates to a common discussion online that rarely ventures into a real answer.
 For some reason, there are a lot of people who are convinced that it's a matter of preference, when this couldn't be any further from the truth.

 Please don't hesitate to email us with any questions of your own, as long as they're music related!
 We're happy to discuss any topic.
 Now on to today's question:

-Susanne, unfortunately there are several reasons not to use your speaker monitors in a horizontal orientation.
+Susanne, unfortunately there are several reasons not to use your speaker monitors in a horizontal orientation on their side.
 Let me say first that you may be one of the lucky few who have monitors that are either designed in a horizontal layout or have the ability to rotate the tweeters (not recommended).
 Without knowing which model you have I can't say.

 But we'll work on the assumption that you have a typical pair of monitors.
 The core reason you don't want to turn your monitors on their side is because it's going to really disrupt your stereo image.